awsdocs/aws-lambda-developer-guide/doc_source/concurrent-executions.md

 ## Account Level Concurrent Execution Limit<a name="concurrent-execution-safety-limit"></a>

 By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 1000\.
 You can view the account level setting by using the [GetAccountSettings](API_GetAccountSettings.md) API and viewing the `AccountLimit` object\.
-This limit can be raised as described below:
+This limit can be raised as described below:<a name="increase-concurrent-executions-limit"></a>

 **To request a limit increase for concurrent executions**